 First Round with President’s Scholarships consideration (First year and transfer students)

 - February 1 - Application opens

-- March 1 - Deadline for completed application and Letters of Recommendation
+- March 1 - Application closes (Deadline for completed application and recommendation)

 Second Round (First year, transfer, and continuing CSULB students)